ayumi-cloud/sc-main/README.md

 ##### Support

- * Apache **2.4.10 or greater** (we are looking at adding some version 2.5 and 2.6 features in the near future and increasing the min version number!)
+ * Apache **2.4.19 or greater** (we are looking at adding some version 2.5 and 2.6 features in the near future and increasing the min version number!)

-=== TO DO ===

-Available in httpd 2.4.19 and later

-> Plans to increase min version number to install HTTP/2 to a stable release (part of the protocols module) - note there have been many security patch versions.
-We are currently testing a secure stable version with the cms and http/2.
+⚠️ Warning when using HTTP/2 module ⚠️

+Apache HTTP Server 2.4 show many HTTP/2 vulnerabilities and to patch these security issues **we recommend using the latest version of Apache and and being able to regularly update the Apache version**.

+Apache release announcements can be found here: https://downloads.apache.org/httpd/Announcement2.4.html

+Apache HTTP Server 2.4 vulnerabilities can be found here: https://httpd.apache.org/security/vulnerabilities_24.html

+Some security examples for HTTP/2 are listed below:

+**Push Diary Crash on Specifically Crafted HTTP/2 Header (CVE-2020-9490)** In Apache HTTP Server versions 2.4.20 to 2.4.43, a specially crafted value for the 'Cache-Digest' header in a HTTP/2 request would result in a crash when the server actually tries to HTTP/2 PUSH a resource afterwards.
+Configuring the HTTP/2 feature via "H2Push off" will mitigate this vulnerability for unpatched servers.
+Fixed in Apache HTTP Server 2.4.44.

+**Push Diary Crash on Specifically Crafted HTTP/2 Header (CVE-2020-11993)** In Apache HTTP Server versions 2.4.20 to 2.4.43, when trace/debug was enabled for the HTTP/2 module and on certain traffic edge patterns, logging statements were made on the wrong connection, causing concurrent use of memory pools.
+Fixed in Apache HTTP Server 2.4.44.

+ * Apache **2.4.44 or greater** when using the HTTP/2 module (subject to changing in the near future with new vulnerabilities patched).

 #### Limits